geeksforsocialchange/gfsc-v3/content/blog/2018/placecal-story-so-far/index.md

 This brings us back to the role of the architect in partnership work.
 Architects are commonly seen as people who simply design buildings.
 In this case, building a disabled toilet is something a second year undergraduate student or a decent plumber could do: and of course, someone does have to design the thing.
 The much harder work lies in identifying the problem using the available data: starting from analysing maps of bus routes and public health data, through talking to residents to find the reason for the problems, to creating the conditions to make the change itself.

-{{<image-multi-with-caption/start "https://cdn-images-1.medium.com/max/2000/1*cfypWd_q2IgjnmfBQeN2_g.png https://cdn-images-1.medium.com/max/2000/1*ojtkLnuq3dNM3E4YNGjHsg.jpeg" "The final result: not too complex!" "toilet">}}
+{{<image-multi-with-caption/start srcs="https://cdn-images-1.medium.com/max/2000/1*cfypWd_q2IgjnmfBQeN2_g.png https://cdn-images-1.medium.com/max/2000/1*ojtkLnuq3dNM3E4YNGjHsg.jpeg" alts="The final result: not too complex!" classList="image--toilet">}}
 The final result: not too complex!
 {{<image-multi-with-caption/end>}}